| FLORIDA'S OVERLOOKED WATERS Two Opportunities in the Sunshine State That Quietly Produce Outstanding Bass Fishing By Larry Larsen

 find hundreds of rigs lined up to launch?
 It is obviously many other anglers' favorite waters as well.
 It may just be time to find some of the highly productive bass waters that are overlooked

+by the masses.
+When the famous, highly promoted lakes are crowded, try the more neglected waters for even more success.
 In Florida, Lakes Kissimmee, Okeechobee, Tohopekaliga and others draw hoards of anglers from within the state and from far away places.
 Smart anglers have discovered other, less known

 waters and their bounty.
 Even in the sunshine state, there are highly productive, overlooked waters that are just waiting to be explored.
 Here are a couple of great ones in remote corners of

-The Apalachicola River watershed in Northwest Florida in a relatively remote location offers
+Florida: Apalachicola Backwaters The Apalachicola River watershed in Northwest Florida in a relatively remote location offers

 some excellent brackish water fishing for largemouth bass.
 It is an overlooked bass fishery that is full of cuts and creeks twisting and turning through the marshy flats.
 For the boater

+accessing these waters, there are many visible obstructions at low tide that can be skirted or passed over when the tide is high.
 In late October and early November, the creeks are generally full of migrating shrimp and the largemouth follow the forage.
 Finding the best areas to fish throughout the year

 depends on the time of day and the tidal influence.
 You have to watch the tides at the mouth of the river, according to local bass experts.
 Two tides occurring during the day